 While friends in Singapore planned for the wake and how best to support his family, I haplessly apologized for not being able to afford a flight back.
 I felt numb but somehow still functional.
 I’d dealt with loss in my family before, but Jacob’s death was unique: he was the first out of my chosen family of friends to die.
 All of us shared the sense of immense loss, but I felt alone in my struggle with it, because I was miles away from the rest of the group.

 The fact is, while grief itself might be universal, living with loss tends to isolate more than it unites and can make you unsure about how to process your feelings.
-Thankfully, bereavement professionals offer insights that can help us come to terms with loss.
+Thankfully, bereavement professionals can offer insights on how to deal with loss and ultimately, come to terms with the death a loved one.

 While reactions to death will differ from person to person, learning how to deal with loss begins with understanding the nature of your own situation.